alexnask/ooc-notes/ooc-typesystem.md

 In some specific cases, built-in coercion can happen.
 Here is a list of places where this can happen:
 - Types compatible to "Pointer" can be coerced to "Bool" in condition expressions or logical operators
-- An access to a global function (of type "Pointer") can be coerced to any function type
+- An access to a global function (of type "Pointer") can be coerced to a function type
 - An ooc array can be coerced to a C array (raw pointer)
 - // TODO: add more?